 What better way to end the year than with this fine old picture postcard of Shrogg's Park in Halifax.
 I had assumed that the two prominent spires in the background were the Town Hall and Square Church, but now I am not too sure.
 In order to confirm the identity of the spires, I took … Continue reading Birthday Greetings From Shrogg’s Park

 For my News From Nowhere Christmas Card this year, I have chosen a vintage postcard of a snow-covered Halifax Parish Church, which forms part of my Postcards From Homeseries.
-I am having some difficulty in pinning down the precise date of the photograph - the postcard had not been used, which removes one means of dating it – but from the style of the card, I would guess sometime in the 1920s or 1930s.
+I am having some difficulty in pinning down the precise date of the photograph - the postcard had not been used, which removes one means of dating it - … Continue reading Christmas Greetings To All

 For years I have been fascinated by the decorative tiles in the entrance hall to Wesley Hall in Almondbury, near Huddersfield.
 They were, no doubt, a memorial to the founders of the church - now they are also a memorial to decorative style.